JeeWeetje/lora-azure-iot-workshop/CommandsUwp.md

     ![alt tag](img/function/azure-function-select.png)

 5. The Code panel is shown.
-The code of the function is shown. *Note: actually, this code is saved in a file named run.scx*
+The code of the function is shown. *Note: actually, this code is saved in a file named run.scx in the Azure storage of the Function app*
 6. Change the current code into

     ```csharp